Rodeph Sholom Religious School

 Young Families Group Geared to children age 5 and under, this group hosts Shabbat family dinners, brunches, and Jewish holiday programs.

-Through informal education under the direction of Rabbi Lyle Rothman, Director of Youth Engagement, our youth will have many opportunities to interact and engage in social and educational programs.
+Through informal education under the direction of Sara Spanjer, Associate Director of Youth & Teen Engagement, and Danny Kron, Assistant Director of Youth & Teen Engagement, our youth will have many opportunities to interact and engage in social and educational programs.
 Youth groups provide a natural setting for learning about Judaism in new, exciting and fun ways.
 We have five youth groups: Learn more »